ryasar79/reduxx/README.md

 ## [Please use ReduxX version 2.0.4](https://github.com/msteckyefantis/reduxx/tree/6f4bfccb928b14fffdd35d92e357a9ed77850b2d),

- ReduxX is currently going through experimental development and version 5 has some issues that need to be resolved and it is not guaranteed to work, version 2.0.4 should work fine.
+ ReduxX is currently going through experimental development and versions 3 and up has some issues that need to be resolved and it is not guaranteed to work, version 2.0.4 should work fine.
 #####

 ---